copasi/model_replicator/UserManual.md

 | *tau_r*   | 0.5     | `--synapse-tau-r value`                   |
 | *tau_d*   | 10      | `--synapse-tau-d value`                   |

+By default *sbmodelr* will create one instance of the *g* parameter per synapse, and each one can later be changed independently within a modeling program like COPASI.
+However, sometimes it may be useful to have all the *g* parameters linked to a single master parameter.
+This can be achieved with the option `--synapse-link-g` which will then create an extra parameter called `g_c_{ode}_synapse` (where *{ode}* is the name of the variable that represents membrane potential) and all other *g* parameters will be linked to that one.

 ## Randomizing parameter values